Abdiel-class minelayer: Design

 The Royal Navy ordered the first four ships in 1938, with a further two acquired as part of the War Emergency Programme.
 They were specifically designed for the rapid laying of minefields in enemy waters, close to harbours or sea lanes.
 As such they were required to be very fast and to possess sufficient anti-aircraft weaponry to defend themselves if discovered by enemy aircraft.
 A large load of up to 150 mines was required to be carried under cover, therefore a long, flushdecked hull with high freeboard was required.
-The mines were laid through doors in the sterns; the ships carried their own cranes for loading.
+The mines were laid through doors in the stern; the ships carried their own cranes for loading.

-In size these ships were almost as long as a cruiser but laid out much like a large destroyer but the three straight funnels were an instant identifying feature.
+In size these ships were almost as long as a cruiser but laid out much like a large destroyer except for the three straight funnels, which were an instant identifying feature.
 Top speed was specified as 40 kn.
 To achieve this they were given a full cruiser set of machinery and with an installed output of 72000 shp on two shafts, they made 39.75 kn light and 38 kn deep load.
 To put this into perspective, the contemporary Town-class cruisers had 80000 shp and a full load displacement of 12,980 tons, just short of four times that of the Abdiels.

 The ships were initially to be armed much as destroyers, with three twin HA/LA Mark XIX mounts for QF 4 in L/45 Mark XIV guns, with an elevation of 70°, in 'A', 'B' and 'X' positions, a quadruple "multiple pom-pom" mounting Mark VIII for the QF 2-pounder Mark VIII and a pair of quadruple 0.5-inch Vickers machine guns.